adamtigre/celo-tutorial/README.md

     }
 }
 ```
-The next couple of functions defined in the smart contract are pretty straitforwared.
+The next couple of functions defined in the smart contract is pretty straightforward.

-- `getContractBalance` - Fetches the the total amount of funds stored in the contract.
-Only admin can call this function
+- `getContractBalance` - Fetches the total amount of funds stored in the contract.
+Only the admin can call this function
-- `getTotalAdminFees` - This function gett the total amount of fees accumulated by the platform from the 10% it grt's from every bond completed.
-Only admin can call this function
+- `getTotalAdminFees` - This function gett the total amount of fees accumulated by the platform from the 10% it gets from every bond completed.
+Only the admin can call this function
-- `withdrawAccumulatedFees` - This function simply let's the admin to withdraw the fees accumulated in the platfrom.
+- `withdrawAccumulatedFees` - This function simply lets the admin withdraw the fees accumulated in the platform.
-- `viewBond` - This function returns the details of a partifular bond.
+- `viewBond` - This function returns the details of a particular bond.

 That is the end of our functions and the end of our contract as well.

-In the next stop we will deploy the contract to celo using hardhat and all the setup we creaed earlier.
+In the next section, we will deploy the contract to celo using hardhat and all the setups we created earlier.

 # Step 4: Deployment
-IN this step, we will deploy the smart contract.
+In this step, we will deploy the smart contract.

-First thing to do is to installed the packages we missed earlier.
+The first thing to do is to install the packages we missed earlier.
 Ruhn the command below to install the packages

 ```bash
 npm install @nomiclabs/hardhat-waffle dotenv
 ```
-We just installed the hardhat-waffle package and dotenv package which will help us to deployment of the smart contract.
+We just installed the hardhat-waffle package and dotenv package which will help us with the deployment of the smart contract.

-Before deploying the smart contract, one last thign to do is to create a `.env` file in the root directory and add your private key inside the file.
+Before deploying the smart contract, one last thing to do is to create a `.env` file in the root directory and add your private key inside the file.

 ```bash
 PRIVATE_KEY="enterprivatekeyhere"
 ```
-Save the file and add it yo your gitignore file so that you don't push it to Github.
+Save the file and add it to your `gitignore` file so that you don't push it to GitHub.

 _Please note that your private key should be kept secret to you alone and not shared with anyone.
-If someone has your private key, then they can use it to stel the funds in your wallet_
+If someone has your private key, then they can use it to steal the funds in your wallet_

-Now that everything is set, you this command to deploy your contract
+Now that everything is set, you use this command to deploy your contract

 ```bash
 npx hardhat run scripts/deploy.js --network alfajores